-If you or a relative have recently suffered damages in a Clearwater head-on collision that was not your fault, then it is vital you act as quickly as possible and consider hiring a personal injury lawyer.
+If you or a relative have recently suffered damages in a Clearwater head-on collision that was not your fault, then it is vital you act as quickly as possible and consider hiring a car accident lawyer.
 Across the state of Florida, there is a statute of limitations in place upon civil cases per Florida Statute 95.11.
 This statute sets out that the claimant will only have four years from the date of their accident to make a claim.
 If these four years elapse, then the case will be forever barred, and they’ll be unable to receive compensation.
 If you have sadly lost a relative or partner, then a wrongful death lawsuit has a limit of two years from the accident.

 Additionally, as per Florida Statute 627.736, you must seek medical attention within two weeks of the accident.
 If these two weeks elapse, then insurance companies can use this fact to devalue your claim completely.

 Contact The Law Place in Clearwater today to organize a free consultation with one of our attorneys.
 We will be able to get your legal journey started and help you get the justice you deserve.